donnay/perpetual-sparrow/src/pages/index.md

           You get a great website from a web design company that strengthens your brand, improves the customer experience, and outperforms your competition.
-      - title: Mobile Application Development
+      - title: Mobile Application Development.
         content: >-
           We help to select from a host of services to find the best, fastest way to get mobile apps in the hands of your customers.